Italian martial arts: World Wars

-The second battle of El-Alamein pitted the Italian paratroopers of the 185 Airborne Division Folgore with no tanks and only a few antitank guns (whose shells failed to penetrate the armor of British tanks) against one British armored division equipped with 400 heavy tanks.
-During the first assault 70 British tanks were destroyed by the folgore soldiers, using almost exclusively improvised sticky charges as their anti-tank weapons had proven worthless against British armor.
+The second battle of El-Alamein pitted the paratroopers of the Italian 185th Infantry Division "Folgore" with no tanks and only a few antitank guns (whose shells failed to penetrate the armor of British tanks) against one British armored division equipped with 400 heavy tanks.
+During the first assault 70 British tanks were destroyed by the "Folgore" soldiers, using almost exclusively improvised sticky charges as their anti-tank weapons had proven worthless against British armor.
 After several days 208 tanks were destroyed in this way.
 While techniques to destroy armored vehicles are not typically part of martial arts instruction programs, given the exploits of "Folgore", they could be considered a key part of Italian Martial Arts.
-It does not therefore come as a surprise that the Italian Army has developed a hand-to-hand system known as Metodo di Combattimento Militare and that the 187th Paratrooper Regiment of Folgore Brigade has played a leading role in developing this system.
+It does not therefore come as a surprise that the Italian Army has developed a hand-to-hand system known as Metodo di Combattimento Militare and that the 187th Paratroopers Regiment "Folgore" has played a leading role in developing this system.